Free Speech vs. Campus Safety: When a Student Writes about an Addiction to Kill

 Wittington's Side

 Experts told ABC that it is not unusual for soldiers to become addicted to the adrenaline rush that typically accompanies combat.
-While that addiction can make it challenging to adjust to civilian life, it does not mean the former soldiers are prone to aggression necessarily.
+While that addiction can make it challenging to adjust to civilian life, it does not necessarily mean former soldiers are prone to aggression.

 The College's Response

-Despite Wittington's assertions of his mental health, the Community College of Baltimore felt it had no choice but to dismiss Wittington from the campus until further assessments could be made.
-College spokeswoman Hope Davis told CNN, "When you look in the era of post-Virginia Tech and the content and the nature that he wrote about in the article, it caused us concerns.
-We had to take action against Mr. Wittington to ensure the safety of the college."
+Despite Wittington's assertions regarding his mental health, the Community College of Baltimore felt it had no choice but to dismiss him from campus until further assessments could be made.
+College spokeswoman Hope Davis told CNN, “When you look in the era of post-Virginia Tech and the content and the nature that he wrote about in the article, it caused us concerns.
+We had to take action against Mr. Wittington to ensure the safety of the college.”

 While Wittington was able to finish one of his community college courses online, he had to take incompletes in the rest of his courses because he could not attend class sessions.
-After his psychological assessment is presented, Wittington plans to return to school and complete his degree.
-However, he is not planning to return to Community College of Baltimore after this incident and will transfer his credits to another institution instead.
+After his psychological assessment was presented, Wittington planned to return to school and complete his degree.
+However, he was not planning to return to the Community College of Baltimore after the incident and intended to transfer his credits to another institution instead.

 Additional Resources [+]